rusq/slackdump/cmd/slackdump/internal/export/assets/export.md

 ### Channels
 The channels are be saved in directories, named after the channel title, i.e. `#random` would be saved to "random" directory.
 The directory will contain a set of JSON files, one per each day.
+If there were no conversations on some particular day, there will be no JSON file for that day.

 ### Users
-User directories will have an "D" prefix, to find out the user name, check `users.json` file.
+User directories will have a "D" prefix, to find out the user name, check `users.json` file.

 ### Group Messages
 Group messages will have all involved user handles in their name.